tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 6. Technology stands as a "third party system, analyzing the algorithm, in the public interest".
 It is used by researchers, social scientists, and various types of analysts.
 The pirate party does what is called "ethical data reuse".
 7. In this first phase the purposes are education and aggregation.
 Make the problem visible, develop ways to talk about the algorithmic repression of knowledge.

+{{<colorblock color="secondary" text="How to do it?">}}

+1. Content creator should ask their audience to install the browser extension
+2. A community of analysts might use the anonymized data to understand how content producer are treat.

+{{< yt-extension >}}

 ## Problem analysis

 Youtubers are a category of people who produce culture and who feel the effects of algorithmic oppression.
 They are perhaps the only category that perceives the effects in a tangible way and knows how to explain it for its consequences (less monetization).